robfatland/zero2x/Z2JH/README.md

-Let's have some fun on Azure.
+Let's have some fun building [Jupyter Hub infrastructure](https://zero-to-jupyterhub.readthedocs.io/en/latest/) on Azure.

-## FAQ
+## The FAQ we would like to find (while learning this)

 - If I am interrupted mid-stream: What becomes of my work?
 - What is the care and feeding going to look like?